erikrasmusnilsson/go-mailchimp/readme.md

 There is also another version of `UpdateMemberTags` called `UpdateMemberTagsSync`.
 Using `UpdateMemberTagsSync` will make sure that any automations at MailChimp based on tags are **not** ran during the update.
 Please note that this also means that using `UpdateMemberTags` to update the tags will cause these automations to run, if any are set up.
 Please note that both of these receiver functions will only return an error if one occured on the MailChimp API side.

 ## Testing
+## Mocking the MailChimp provider
 While running automated tests, it is very likely that you do not want `go-mailchimp` to send real requests to the MailChimp Marketing API.
-To avoid this, one can use the `mailchimp.NewMockClient` to instantiate a client in place of the `mailchimp.NewClient` function.
-The mock client function requires a value of the type `mailchimp.MailChimpProviderMock` to be sent in as a parameter.
+To avoid this, one can use the `mailchimp.NewCustomDependencyClient` to instantiate a client in place of the `mailchimp.NewClient` function.
+This function requires a value of the type `mailchimp.MailChimpProviderMock` to be sent in as a parameter.
 Using this mock, you can define the behaviour of the MailChimp endpoints for `GET`, `PATCH`, `POST` and `DELETE` calls.
 Thus, if you need to test how your software behaves when an error is returned from `go-mailchimp` you can simply define a function that returns an arbitrary error.
 By inspecting for example the `PostCalls` field on the `mailchimp.MailChimpProviderMock` you can also see how many `POST` requests were made during the test.

 The `mailchimp.MailChimpProviderMock` struct is specified below.